ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/index.md

 (think like 1/3 to 1/2) of the quizzes to be late without it impacting your grade, but do take them seriously before lab so you're prepared.

-**I missed a lab report deadline, what should I do?**

-One week after each lab report deadline there is a late/resubmission deadline.
-You can resubmit then.
-See the lab report section above for grading details about resubmissions.
-Note there will be no resubmission for the last lab report.

-**I missed a lab report resubmission deadline, what should I do?**

-You cannot get an extension on lab report resubmissions; we cannot support multiple late deadlines and still grade all the coursework on time.

 **I missed my skill demonstration time, what should I do?**

 You will need to use your 1 make-up.
 No other make-ups are allowed.